tytydraco/yessleep/out/What_happened_to_Jamie_Hurst.md

-**What happened to Jamie Hurst?**

-&#x200B;

 I live in a small town which has never had a population larger than eight thousand people, it's one of those towns in where everyone knows everyone and where gossip travels fast.

 &#x200B;